barty-s/women-who-skateboard-vigo/README.md

 The site will share details on organised meet-ups for skaters in the city.

+### Bug Fixes

+1st run through WC3 HTML validator - update button and <a> code on each page to follow norms.

 ### Credits

 Images - pexels.com and unsplash.com